unclemusclez/the-seo-framework-ai/README.md

 1. **Download**:

    - Clone this repository or download the ZIP file.
-   - Alternatively, copy the code into a folder named `tsf-ai-suggestions`.
+   - Alternatively, copy the code into a folder named `the-seo-framework-ai`.

 2. **Install**:

-   - Upload the `tsf-ai-suggestions` folder to your WordPress `wp-content/plugins/` directory.
+   - Upload the `the-seo-framework-ai` folder to your WordPress `wp-content/plugins/` directory.
    - Activate the plugin via the WordPress admin dashboard under **Plugins > Installed Plugins**.

 3. **Set Up `llama.cpp` (Optional)**: